greenhamsam/fresh-jekyll/_posts/2017-06-16-good-funds.md

 Technically that FNB Money Maximiser is a money market fund, but you interact with it like a savings account.

+Here's a pretty cool [online calculator](https://mytreasury.co.za/) that will help you find the savings account where you can get the best interest rate.

 ## Looking for a money market fund because your short-term savings have gotten huge?

 | Provider | Fund name | Link | TER | Minimum amount (monthly) | Annualised return (10 yrs) |